physionetchallenges/physionetchallenges.github.io/2023/index.md

 Please use the above [example code](#algorithms) as templates for your submissions.

-Please see the [submission instructions](submissions) for detailed information about how to submit a successful Challenge entry.
-We will open scoring in February.
+Please see the [submission instructions](submissions) for detailed information about how to submit a successful Challenge entry, double check your code (we cannot debug your code for you), and [submit](https://docs.google.com/forms/d/e/1FAIpQLSedoXArGWNlo_VEUsR4tPque62j8rmHKkG5cLG18Uj-IWivgQ/viewform?usp=sf_link) when ready.
 We will provide feedback on your entry as soon as possible, so please wait at least **72 hours** before contacting us about the status of your entry.

 ## <a name="scoring"></a> Scoring